 History of BW Community Arts School

-The Community Arts School’s management team, led by Director Adam Sheldon, is comprised of faculty and administrators from Baldwin Wallace.
+The Community Arts School’s team of leadership and staff is comprised of many faculty and administrators from Baldwin Wallace.
 Their collective expertise and experience in arts education promise to provide an extraordinary program that serves community members of all ages.
 Expanded programs include dance, visual arts, and a children’s theatre program.
 This growth allows for the Community Arts School to serve over 4,000 households in the Northeast Ohio area.

 The Baldwin Wallace Conservatory of Music has a long history of bringing school-age and adult learners to campus during the summer for focused music study through workshops, camps, and college prep training programs.
 This relationship enables conservatory students to work side-by-side with our faculty and staff in classes, ensembles, and in our administrative offices, giving the college students valuable work experience before graduation.

 Our music programs are not just for younger students.
 Adults can enroll in our professional development workshops for certification, or in the renowned LoVetri Institute for Somatic Voicework, a body-based method of vocal pedagogy.
 LoVetri Institute for Somatic Voicework provides information about vocal teaching and research for teachers and speech pathologists, and attracts more than 400 educators and professionals from around the country and the globe.